bighb69738/docker-swarm-usb/README.md

 # Introduce

 To mount the usb devices in docker swarm mode.
+The test usb device is HID device, and run the HID device on edgex-csdk-test image.

 ## .rules